jimniels/blog/src/client/posts/2021-07-06-theme-color-in-css.md

       media="(prefers-color-scheme: dark)">
 ```

-When I first saw this in Apple’s video, I thought “hmmm that’s interesting…style declarations and and media queries _in HTML_?
+When I first saw this in Apple’s video, I thought “hmmm that’s interesting…style declarations and media queries _in HTML_?
 Why not CSS?”

 It sort of made sense at first: the browser is going to want to know color info like this for the first paint.
-For the best effect, you’re going to want to stick this information in the first request that comes over the network—that is, in the HTML document.
+For the best effect, you’re going to want to stick this information in the first request that comes over the network—that is, in the HTML document (or, dare I say, in an HTTP header).

 But then I noticed [Jeremy callout the same thing](https://adactio.com/journal/18252):